pattonsgirl/CEG3120/Projects/Project5/Rubric.md

 - Container restart script
   - Justification & description of what it does
   - Where it should be on server
-- Setting up a `webhook` on the server
+- Setting up a `webhook` listener on the instance
-  - How to install adnanh's `webhook` to server
+  - How to install [adnanh's `webhook`](https://github.com/adnanh/webhook) to the instance
-  - How to start the `webhook`
-    - since our instance's reboot, we need to handle this
 - `webhook` task definition file
   - Description of what it does
-  - Where it should be on server
+  - Where it should be on the instance (if someone were to use your setup)
+- How to start the `webhook`
+- How to modify/ create a webhook service file such that your webhook listener is listening as soon as the system is booted
+    - include commands to reload the service respective to files changed (webhook service file versus hook definition file)
 - How to configure GitHub OR DockerHub to message the listener

 ## Demonstration ( / 1)